Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/SEMANTICS.md

 - stores imports in `ParsedProto::imports`;
 - validates and consumes top-level service/RPC declarations without storing them in the trimmed descriptor model;
 - stores proto3 in `FileDescriptorProto.syntax`; proto2 is represented by an absent field 12, matching `protoc`;
-- consumes arbitrary options structurally but materializes only fields present in the trimmed descriptor model, including `default`, `packed`, `allow_alias`, map-entry information, and oneof indices;
+- consumes arbitrary options structurally, including parenthesized custom-name parts at any dotted position and leading dots inside parentheses, but materializes only fields present in the trimmed descriptor model, including `default`, `packed`, `allow_alias`, map-entry information, and oneof indices;
 - parses proto2 `extend` bodies and emits a warning instead of storing extension declarations;
 - validates reserved and extension ranges without serializing them.